 The poem is a concise depiction of what such a world would be like.
 In his dream, the speaker saw a protected city, impenetrable, and secure in its beliefs and institutions.
 It was a place where all men and women worked off the principles of love.
 All actions were taken with love, and only love, in mind.

 ‘I Dream’d in a Dream’ by Walt Whitman is an eight-line poem that is contained within a single stanza of text.
 The poem does not make use of a specific metrical pattern or rhyme scheme.
-This is a technique known as free verse and for which Whitman became known.
-His style often includes long times, uneven stanzas, thoughts in italics and parentheses, as well as the sporadic use of end-punctuation.
+This is a technique known as free verse and for which Whitman became known for with his poetry.
+His style often includes long times, uneven stanzas, thoughts in italics, and parentheses, as well as the sporadic use of end-punctuation.
 Some of these features can be seen in ‘I Dream’d in a Dream’ as well.

 Despite the lack of a rhyme scheme or metrical pattern, there are still several poetic techniques at play in ‘I Dream’d in a Dream’.
 These include syncope, anaphora, enjambment, and alliteration.
 The first, syncope, is the shortening of a word by removing letters.
 This usually occurs within the middle of a word and includes the removal of consonants, vowels, and multiple letters one after another.
 In the place of the dropped letter, the poet uses an apostrophe.
 In the case of this particular poem, the word “dream’d” is an example of a syncopic word.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “robust” and “rest” in the sixth line and “dream’d” and “dream” in the first.